systelab/systelab-components/README.md

 npm publish
 ```

-Temporary folders will be created (build, css, html, widgets,...) on order to create the package, but will not be part of the source files.
+Temporary folders will be created (build, css, html, widgets,...) in order to create the package, but will not be part of the source files.